 Aaron Judge smiled rounding the bases and did a dugout 'interview' after his Wild Card Game homer

-Two trends of the Yankees' season came to a head after one mighty swing of Aaron Judge's bat in the AL Wild Card Game Tuesday night.
+Two trends of the Yankees' season came to a head after one mighty swing of

 With New York holding a 5-4 lead over the Twins in the fourth inning, Judge stepped up and smacked a line-drive homer that cleared the wall in left field to push the lead to three runs.
 Judge hitting homers is definitely nothing new (considering he set an all-time rookie record this season), but after rounding first base, the normally stoic Judge couldn't help but crack a smile and show some emotion.

 After all, this is the 25-year-old's first trip to the postseason, and that was his first career postseason homer.
 It was a moment.

 Upon Judge's return to the dugout, he took part in another tried-and-true component of the Yankee Experience this season: The celebratory teammate interview: